 Don’t Should All Over Yourself

 Many years ago, during a Tony Robbins training session I attended, he said, “If you’re not careful, you’ll should all over yourself”.
-You should all over yourself!
 This was invaluable to me, and I hope it will be to you too.
-It’s so easy to know that you should be starting or should be doing more of, but doing it is another thing entirely.
-Do you think now will be a good time to get started?
-If you are verbalising or thinking I should do this, or I should do that, take heed, get cracking and take action!
+Do you should all over yourself?
+It’s so easy to know that you should get started or should be doing more, but doing it is another thing entirely.
+Do you think now is a good time to get started?
+If you are verbalising or thinking I should do this, or I should do that, take heed, get cracking, and take action!
 You can do this!
+Inspiration and motivation means nothing without the discipline of taking action!

 Despite all my formal academic qualifications, I’d be nothing without a growth mindset.
-It’s helped me to be open to ideas, accept the unexpected, turn negatives into positives, be agile, learn, grow, and succeed.
+It’s helped me to be open to new ideas and concepts, accept the unexpected, turn negatives into positives, be agile, learn, grow, and succeed.
 Like everything in life, mindset matters when it comes to marketing.
-To quote the founders of the training company, Grow Your Mindset, “It’s not who you are that holds you back.
+I love this quote that I heard once at a networking event.
+“It’s not who you are that holds you back.
 It’s who you think you’re not”.

 In summary, consistency is key to small business marketing success.
+Sporadic marketing equals sporadic results.
 A small amount of marketing activity on a regular basis is far better than having none or being sporadic with it.
 Avoid Sporadic Marketing at all costs, and get your business on track.
-Get a marketing consultant or marketing mentor or personal support to help you along the way.
+Get a marketing consultant or mentor for personalised guidance and support to help you along the way.